 From whence they came:

 So you want a tactful, beautiful design?
-Well OK, yes, that’s a start.
+That’s a start.
 But if you don’t make the subject and the call-to-action noticeable, people will love your good design and actually not get the message, or at least not clearly enough.

 Imagine, your banner is being read by someone in a cafe, whether a poster or an online posting.
 And while they’ve notice the design and image, they have yet to grasp the who or what, let alone where or how, when suddenly,